roby2014/iob-uart/README.md

 make sim-clean
 ```

+You can set `YOSYS_VERILOG=1` variable to simulate generated verilog from yosys synthesis.
+By default, it will generate verilog for ECP5 FPGA, however, you can generate generic code by also using `GENERIC_OUTPUT=1`.

 ## Compile and FPGA netlist

 Install the FPGA design tools of your favority vendor.
 Create an FPGA build